 SEGC's constitution provides that the term of office of each director expires three years after the date the director's appointment takes effect.
 A retiring director is eligible to be reappointed to the Board.
-Directors' remuneration is determined by ASX as the sole member of SEGC.
+Directors' remuneration is determined from time to time by ASX as the sole member of SEGC.

-Employees of ASX Operations Pty Limited (ASXO), a wholly owned subsidiary of ASX, are seconded to SEGC and are responsible to the Board of SEGC in the performance of their duties for SEGC.
+An independent contractor performs the management and secretarial functions for SEGC.
+Certain employees of ASX Operations Pty Limited (ASXO), a wholly owned subsidiary of ASX, are seconded to SEGC as required.
+Both the independent contractor and ASX seconded staffs are responsible to the Board of SEGC in the performance of their duties for SEGC.
 Seconded staff acknowledge that it is their duty to act at all times in the course of their secondment in the best interests of SEGC even in the event of a conflict between the interests of ASX and SEGC.